-Developing international-mindedness is at the heart of the Diploma Programme business management course.
-Of all organizations and actors in society, businesses are among those most affected by and affecting the forces of globalization.
+Developing international-mindedness is at the heart of the Diploma Programme Business Management course.
+Of all organizations and actors in society, businesses are among those most affected by and have influence on globalization.
 Many businesses operate across national borders, and even seemingly local businesses are influenced by international competition.
-The business management course helps students understand and evaluate the implications of business activity in an interconnected, global market.
+The Business Management course helps students understand and evaluate the implications of business activity in an interconnected, global market.